KhronosGroup/Vulkan-Loader/docs/LoaderApplicationInterface.md

 This is also how a Vulkan device function call chain looks if queried using `vkGetInstanceProcAddr`.
-On the other hand, a device function doesn't need to worry about the broadcast because it knows specifically which associated implementation and which associated physical device the call should terminate at.
+On the other hand, a device function doesn't need to worry about the broadcast because it knows specifically which associated driver and which associated physical device the call should terminate at.
-Because of this, the loader doesn't need to get involved between any enabled layers and the implementation.
+Because of this, the loader doesn't need to get involved between any enabled layers and the driver.
 Thus, using a loader-exported Vulkan device function, the call chain in the same scenario as above would look like: